Oboe: Rock and pop

 Indie singer-songwriter and composer Sufjan Stevens, having studied the instrument in school, often includes the instrument in his arrangements and compositions, most frequently in his geographic tone-poems Illinois, Michigan.

 Peter Gabriel played the oboe while he was a member of Genesis, most prominently on "The Musical Box".
-Andy Mackay of Roxy Music plays oboe, sometimes with a Wah-Wah pedal.
+Andy Mackay of Roxy Music plays oboe, sometimes with a wah-wah pedal.

-10cc's track 'Modern Man Blues' from the 1977 Deceptive Bends album features an echoed oboe motif during the song's intro, bridge and the guitar solo section.
+10cc's track "Modern Man Blues" from the 1977 Deceptive Bends album featured an echoed oboe motif during the song's introduction, bridge and the guitar solo section.
 The part was played by Tony Spath, sound engineer and occasional musical collaborator of the band.

-A solo oboe, played by Deborah Workman, is featured prominently in the last third of R.E.M's "Nightswimming" (1993).
+A solo oboe, played by Deborah Workman, is featured prominently in the last third of R.E.M.'s "Nightswimming" (1993).
 First it plays a short solo, and then, in the outro of the song, gently riffs on the solo theme to guide us to the end of the tune.